tokligence/tokligence-gateway/README.md

 1. **Platform Independence**: Runs standalone on any platform (Linux, macOS, Windows) without external dependencies
 2. **Flexible Deployment**: Same codebase for Community and Enterprise deployments
 3. **Marketplace Integration**: Optional integration with Tokligence Token Marketplace

+## Requirements

+- Go 1.24 or newer
+- Make (optional, for convenience targets)
+- Node.js 18+ (only if you build the optional frontend)

 ## Why Tokligence Gateway?